CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 The output waveform of AED-2100 series (and AED-3100) are the same as the monophasic defibrillator TEC-2200K series AED defibrillators released in May 1997

-The TEC-2200K series with its monophasic discharge waveform dated April 1995
+The TEC-2200K series monophasic discharge waveform dated April 1995

 Be warned that a mono-phasic defibrillation must be able to deliver a 360J shock energy